-Kashgar, or Kashi as the Chinese call it, is a predominantly Uighur city in the far west of Xinjiang.
-The Uighurs are descended from Mongols who began arriving in the ninth century, but culturally they are Turkic, which is why this city is not only predominantly Muslim--Sunni, with a Sufi minority--but why it looks like Bukhara and Samarkand--and not like a Chinese city.
+Kashgar, or Kashi as the Chinese call it, is a traditionally Uighur city in the far west of Xinjiang.
+The Uighurs are descended from Mongols who began arriving in the ninth century, but culturally they are Turkic, which is why this city has been not only predominantly Muslim (Sunni, with a Sufi minority) but why it looks like Bukhara and Samarkand--and not like a Chinese city.
 Han Chinese are still a minority in Kashgar, but although they are outnumbered 3 to 1 their hand is the dominant one: the only flights to the city, for example, are from the east, and a railroad was completed in 1999 but runs only east, to Urumqi.
 The Chinese are making over the fabric of old Kashgar, too, with as little neighborhood consultation as they employ when remaking the neighborhoods of Shanghai and Beijing.
 Democracy, after all, is inefficient.

-Efficiency does have its merits, however, and Kashgar in 2009 was close to getting a new airport.
-The Chinese do infrastructure ncomparably well, and it's not a small thing, as any visitor to neighboring India knows all too well.
+Efficiency does have its merits, and Kashgar in 2009 was close to getting a new airport.
+The Chinese do infrastructure incomparably well, and it's not a small thing, as any visitor to neighboring India knows.

-The Han have been here a long time, but the road from the airport to the city was unpaved until 1976.
+The road from the airport to the city was unpaved until 1976.
 The journey in prior decades was a considerable one.
 For an outstanding account of an overland journey from China Proper, see Peter Fleming's News from Tartary, 1937.

 The old Russian consulate, now part of a hotel.

 Another hotel, this one on the site of the British consulate, where Fleming had his first bath in months.